 Myth: Velocity is Productivity

-We are going towards "Agile" Transformation, One of our goals is to increase velocities across all our teams by X% , Have you heard this?
-I have heard Marc Andreessen’s adage that “Software is eating the world”, this is becoming the differentiator for Industries that were previously thought to be more manual.
+We are moving toward the "Agile" Transformation.
+One of our goals is to increase velocities across all our teams by X%.
+Have you heard this?
+Marc Andreessen’s adage that “Software is eating the world” is becoming the differentiator for Industries that were previously thought to be more manual.

-A Company that is known for developing “Agile” products surveyed more 18,000 customers and Software development professionals, and this is what they discovered
+A company known for developing “Agile” products surveyed more 18,000 customers and Software development professionals, which is what they discovered.

 77% practice Agile Development.